mgxmajewski/simpleDynamicSiteNodeJs/README.md

 # simpleDynamicSiteNodeJs
- Site with browser of Teamtreehouse users profiles - exercise.
+ Site with a browser of Teamtreehouse users profiles - exercise.

 Building simple dynamic site with Node.js
  Site is suppose to give possibility to browse through Treehouse users